Burthorpe/burthorpe/README.md

 More information on vagrant can be found [here](http://www.vagrantup.com/).

-### Building Assets with Grunt.js
+## Building Assets with Grunt.js

 Burthorpe.com uses Grunt.js to manage its assets.
-To get started building assets with Grunt.js you must first install [node.js](http://nodejs.org/)

-Firstly, install the grunt-cli package globally
+To get start with grunt, run the following commands

-`npm install -g grunt-cli`
+* `npm install -g grunt-cli`

-Next we need to install dependencies for the project, run this from within the root directory of the project

-`npm install`
+* `npm install`

-Thats it, everything is ready to go.
-Now just run the following command and grunt will magically manage, build, minify and compile our assets ready for deployment
+Thats it, you're now ready to compile assets using Grunt.js, just use the following command and Grunt will automatically compile assets when a file change is detected.

 `grunt watch`